vatthaphon/Network-Design/README.md

 The main goal of this study is to design a network of pulse-coupled delayed E and I LIF neurons with desired periodic spiking.</p>

 ## Installation<a name="Installation"/>
-- Matlab 2018.
+Matlab 2018.

 ## Usage<a name="Usage"/>
--Run Network_analysis/networkAnalysis.m to create a network with predefined spiking times.
+Run Network_analysis/networkAnalysis.m to create a network with predefined spiking times.

 ## File Structure<a name="FileStructure"/>
 ```plaintext